-- A. Water use data must be assembled as an element of projecting long-term future water demand and availability of supplies in order toto assess progress in achieving identified objectives, including the effectiveness of water conservation programs. - B. The Board is authorized under R.I.
-Gen. Laws Chapter 46-15.7 to collect data or other information more frequently, especially with the advent of automated systems and implementation of electronic, real-time data systems. - 2.1.1 9.01 Reporting Requirements:
+- A. Water use data must be assembled as an element of projecting long-term future water demand and availability of supplies to assess progress in achieving identified objectives, including the effectiveness of water conservation programs. - B. The Board is authorized under R.I.
+Gen. Laws Chapter 46-15.7 to collect data or other information more frequently, especially with the advent of automated systems and implementation of electronic, real-time data systems.